rage/programming-23/data/part-11/1-list-comprehensions.md

 `[<expression> for <item> in <series>]`

 The square brackets around the list comprehension statement signal to Python that the result should be a new list.
-One by one, each item in the original list is processed and the result is stored in the new list, just like in the iterative approach above.
+One by one, each item in the original list is processed, and the result is stored in the new list, just like in the iterative approach above.
 As a result we have a new list with exactly as many items as were in the original, and all items have been processed in an identical fashion.

+(NB: the originals for the images in this part are temporarily missing, which is why there is some Finnish vocabulary in the illustrations in this part.
+We are working on fixing this.)

 <img src="11_1_2.png">